 Showing all 4 results

 BioThema´s unique liquid ATP Standard is certified by the Swedish Standards Institute.
-Calibration with an internal standard allows a simple way to transform measurements in relative light units (rlu) to ATP in mole/L, without doing standard curves.
-Read more about Biothema’s internal ATP Standard and how to use it.
+Calibration with an internal standard allows a simple way to transform measurements in relative light units (rlu) to ATP in moles/L, without doing standard curves.
+Read more about BioThema’s internal ATP Standard and how to use it.

-At BioThema the concentration of ATP stock solutions is determined with an enzymatic method using hexokinase and a glucose standard monitoring the end-point ATP consumption at the addition of a known amount of glucose with the BioThema ATP Reagent SL.
-Using this method the concentration of one stock solution was found to be 2.052±0.003 mmol/L. At SP Technical Reseach Institute of Sweden the concentration of the same solution was determined with ICP-OES and HPLC-ICP-OES methods to be 2.10±0.10 mmol/L. The two values agree within limits of error.
+At BioThema the concentration of ATP stock solutions is determined with an enzymatic method using hexokinase and a glucose standard monitoring the end-point ATP consumption at the addition of a known amount of glucose.
+The BioThema ATP Reagent SL is used to monitor the ATP concentration during the hexokinase reaction.
+Using this method the concentration of one stock solution was found to be 2.052±0.003 mmol/L. At SP Technical Research Institute of Sweden the concentration of the same solution was determined with ICP-OES and HPLC-ICP-OES methods to be 2.10±0.10 mmol/L. The two values agree within limits of error.
 As the BioThema value is more accurate and has been repeated several times with essentially the same result we have chosen this value for this reference ATP stock solution.
-When preparing new stock solutions we perform the assay with the hexokinase method, but we also compare the light emission (without hexokinase and glucose) with ATP Reagent SL between the new solution and the 2.052 mmol/L solution.
-Furthermore we run an HPLC method to confirm that there are only traces of other nucleotides.
+When preparing new stock solutions we perform the assay with the hexokinase method.
+We also compare the light emission (without hexokinase and glucose) with ATP Reagent SL between the new stock solution and the 2.052 mmol/L solution after gravimetrically diluting the two solutions to 100 nmol/L. Furthermore we run an HPLC method to confirm that there are only traces of other nucleotides.

 Please click to read the certificate Determination of ATP in one solution.